 Edited by Samuel Love

-Once the second-largest city in Indiana, and home to the world’s largest steel mill, Gary has suffered and shrunk greatly in the postindustrial global economy.
+Once the second-largest city in Indiana, and home to the world’s largest steel mill, Gary has suffered greatly in the postindustrial global economy.
 Population numbers now approach pre-Great Depression lows.
-Large swathes of its land are urban prairie, and a recent survey found a quarter of the Gary’s built environment is in a dilapidated or dangerous condition.
-But Gary is also a center of Black culture and political power.
+Large swathes of its land are urban prairie, and a recent survey found a quarter of its built environment is in a dilapidated or dangerous condition.
+But Gary is also a national center of Black culture and political power.
 It is home to the Indiana Dunes National Park and globally rare ecosystems.
-Union, community organizing, and environmental justice struggles based in Gary have profoundly shaped social and political life in the United States.
-It is the setting for everyday joys and tragedies, and very much alive.
+Union, community organizing, and environmental justice struggles there have profoundly shaped social and political life in the United States.

 Samuel A. Love is an artist, community organizer, and educator.